Below is a list of Frequently Asked Questions arranged by students, instructors, and administrators.

 If you need reports that were generated within the previous system, the first point of contact should be with your department to receive the reports.

-Results generated by EvaluationKIT include mean score, standard deviation, frequency of each response, and median.
+Results generated by the course feedback system include mean score, standard deviation, frequency of each response, and median.
 Additionally, student responses to open-ended questions will be provided.
 For each course, you download the type of report you would like to see; options include detailed and short reports with or without the comments, as well as a raw data export in Excel.

 When results become available, review both the forced-choice and open-ended responses to ascertain your teaching strengths and opportunities for improvement from the student perspective.
 Analyzing the information objectively can provide valuable insight into your teaching and be used to make positive changes in your course or teaching practices.

-There is no selection process within EvaluationKIT.
+There is no selection process.
 All courses are included for feedback unless they fall within the list of exclusions outlined in our Policies an Practices web page.
-Courses are imported directly from Blackboard and our office will contact you in the beginning of each semester to start the confirmation process within EvaluationKIT.
+Courses are imported directly from Blackboard and our office will contact you in the beginning of each semester to start the confirmation process within the course feedback system.
 Please refer to the Important Dates for detailed information.

-At the beginning of the fall and spring semesters, as well as during summer sessions, courses are imported from Blackboard into EvaluationKIT and regularly synced throughout the academic term.
+At the beginning of the fall, spring, summer, and Winterlude sessions, courses are imported from Blackboard into the course feedback system and regularly synced throughout the academic term.

-At the beginning of the academic term, you will see a new project within your Manage Courses widget in EvaluationKIT.
+At the beginning of the academic term, you will see a new project within your Manage Courses widget in the course feedback system.
 We ask that you not make any adjustments to the listed information because many new courses are identified and imported into the system daily during the first two weeks of the academic term.
-Once we filter course lists and set survey start/end dates, you will be notified that the course confirmation process is set to begin (approximately two weeks into the academic term).
+Once we filter course lists and set survey start/end dates, you will be notified that the course confirmation process is set to begin (approximately the first two weeks into the academic term).
 This process includes:

 - Confirming all courses are listed for your academic area (see course feedback policies and practices for types of courses that are excluded)

-- Confirming all instructors are correct and that any additional names are removed
+- Confirming all instructors and teaching assistants are correct and that any additional names are removed

 - Letting us know what courses should be cross-listed or merged for reporting so that we can map them together and assign the appropriate forms

-If your academic area has courses that end prior to the end of the semester, you should see them listed in the Manage Courses widget on your EvaluationKIT dashboard.
-The widget shows all courses whether they are regular session or flexible format.
+If your academic area has courses that end prior to the end of the semester, you should see them listed in the Manage Courses widget on your system dashboard.
+The widget shows all courses whether they are regular sessions or flexible format.
 Please contact us at email@example.com if courses are missing from the list.